-Public authorities have accepted every recommendation made by the Ombudsman, matching the actual results of the past four years and meeting the 2014-15 target.
+Public authorities have accepted every recommendation made by the Ombudsman, matching the actual results of the past four years and meeting the 2015-16 target.

 In 2007-08, the office of the Ombudsman (the Office) commenced a program to ensure that its work increasingly contributed to improvements to public administration.
-Consistent with this program, the number of improvements to practices and procedures of public authorities as a result of Ombudsman action has, in 2014-15, almost doubled since 2010-11.
-There may, however, be fluctuations from year to year, related to the number and nature of complaints and reviews finalised by the Office in any given year.
-In 2014-15 the actual result is comparable to the 2014-15 target.
+Consistent with this program, the number of improvements to practices and procedures of public authorities as a result of Ombudsman action has, in 2015-16, exceeded the 2014-15 actual result (99) and the 2015-16 target (100).
+There may, however, be fluctuations from year to year, related to the number and nature of investigations finalised by the Office in any given year.